jackaudio/jackaudio.github.com/README.md

 3. Add your content in markdown format
 4. Link to your new FAQ page in the `/faq/index.md` page

-Please note, that all FAQ pages currently need `.html` appended, since they share the same directory.
+Please note that, when not using Jekyll as webserver, all FAQ pages currently need `.html` appended, since they share the same directory.

 ## Creating posts